ox-it/mox-blog/content/context-aware-features.rst

 users to be able to save these contacts directly to their phonebook without having to copy and paste numbers, emails and names.

-Natively this is straightforward, through the `Cordova API's
+Natively this is straightforward, through the `Cordova APIs
 <http://cordova.apache.org/docs/en/3.1.0/cordova_contacts_contacts.md.html#Contacts>`__
 we can update the user's phonebook on their behalf.
 However many users aren't using the native applications, on the web how would this feature look?
 We